mikerenfro/df-map-export/README.md

 # Dwarf Fortress Elevations to Map Tool

-Reads a series of text files for each elevation of a Dwarf Fortress embark, identifies the underground sections, and creates an Excel workbook showing the diggable areas with one worksheet per elevation.
+Reads a series of text files for each elevation of a Dwarf Fortress embark, and creates an Excel workbook showing the embark area's topography with one worksheet per elevation.
-The workbook will have conditional formatting applied allowing you to copy/paste different values in the underground regions (0 is white, 1 is black, and values outside that range will be uncolored).
+The workbook uses conditional formatting of cell contents to differentiate various tile types (currently, bodies of water, trees, boulders, rock walls, soil walls, and subterranean tiles).

 This is a much better method than my first attempt that did a lot of image processing of screenshots, but does require use of [DFHack](https://docs.dfhack.org/) to create the text files.